 Open the doors and windows and let the house air out.

 If power is restored use fans and dehumidifiers to dry the house out.

-Air conditioning or central heating should be used unless they are undamaged and uncontaminated by flood waters.
+Air conditioning or central heating should not be used if they are damaged or contaminated by flood waters.